If you’re tired of the same old spaghetti and meatballs, give chicken florentine pasta a try!

 Some sun-dried tomatoes and white wine both add a touch of acidity, balancing out the richness of the sauce.

 But let’s not forget about the chicken!
+It’s thinly sliced, perfectly seasoned, and oh-so-tender.

 - Pasta: Fettuccine is best, but any pasta works.